clydebaron2000/portfolio/README.md

 ## Access to the HTML

-The active URL for this documant is as follows:
+The active URL for this document is as follows:

 https://clydebaron2000.github.io/resume/